imagej/imagej.github.io/pages/Troubleshooting.md

 mapped to black and 65535 mapped to white, 4095 ends up (linearly) mapped to a very very dark gray, nearly invisible to the human eye.

-You can fix this by clicking on  and hitting the *Auto* button.
+You can fix this by clicking on {% include bc content="Image | Adjust |
+Brightness/Contrast..." %} and hitting the *Auto* button.

 You can verify whether the actual data is there by moving the mouse over the image, and looking at the pixel probe output in the [status bar area